 Sedum album 'Coral Carpet' is a cultivar of Sedum album.
 The origin is unknown.

 Sedum album 'Coral Carpet' is a mat-forming succulent with creeping stems and numerous short branches bearing small, fleshy, bead-like leaves.
-The leaves can be linear or egg-shaped and grow up to 1 inch (2.5 cm) long and 0.8 inches (2 cm) wide.
+The leaves can be linear or egg-shaped, measuring up to 1 inch (2.5 cm) long and 0.8 inches (2 cm) wide.
 The leaves emerge coral-colored, then turn bright green during the growing season and become reddish-bronze in winter.

-In early summer, Sedum album 'Coral Carpet' produces small, star-shaped flowers with five white to pale pink petals in dense clusters on erect stalks with bracts similar to leaves.
+In early summer, Sedum album 'Coral Carpet' produces small, star-shaped flowers with five white to pale pink petals, arranged in dense clusters on erect stalks bearing bracts similar to leaves.
 The flower stalks can grow up to 12 inches (30 cm) long.

 How to Grow and Care for Sedum album 'Coral Carpet'

-Light: Sufficient light is most important to growing a healthy plant.
-Sedum album 'Coral Carpet' grows best in locations where it will enjoy the full sun for at least six hours daily but tolerate some shade.
+Light: Sufficient light is most important for growing a healthy plant.
+Sedum album 'Coral Carpet' grows best in full sun for at least 6 hours daily, but can tolerate some shade.
 Place the plant near a sunny window or use artificial lights when growing indoors.

 Temperature: Sedum album 'Coral Carpet' has a good tolerance to heat and low temperatures.
 It grows best in USDA Plant Hardiness Zones 3a to 8b, with average minimum winter temperatures ranging from -40 to 20 °F (-40 to -6.7 °C).